tc39/notes/es9/2018-03/mar-22.md

 AK: There are a lot of JS users that care about this.

-RJE: im hearing that we let this slide for a bit

 BT: No we are approving the spec change

 KG: We are not approving _THIS_ spec change